-The equipment includes monitor lamps for "WATER TEMP", "CHARGE", "OIL PRESS".
+The equipment includes monitor lamps for water temperature, battery charge, oil pressure and spill containment.

 If the equipment is normal, the "CHARGE" and "OIL PRESS" monitor lamps light up when the starter switch is switched from "STOP" to "RUN", and all monitor lamps turn off when the engine is started.
-If any error occurs during operation, the corresponding monitor lamp lights up and the engine is automatically stopped.
+If any error besides that of spill containment occurs during operation, the corresponding monitor lamp lights up and the engine is automatically stopped.
 If the engine is automatically stopped, return the starter switch to "STOP" and restart the engine.
 Watch the lit/unlit status of the monitor lamps the next time an automatic stop occurs and check the error contents.